Final Rim of the Valley Corridor Special Resource Study Transmitted to Congress

-We have also updated our "frequently asked questions" page to answer commonly asked questions that we heard at the public forums.
+We have also updated our "frequently asked questions" page to answer questions about the final study recommendations.

 As directed by Congress through the Consolidated Natural Resources Act of 2008 (P.L.
 110-229-May 2008) , the National Park Service (NPS) completed a “special resource study” of the area known as the Rim of the Valley Corridor, generally including the mountains encircling the San Fernando, La Crescenta, Santa Clarita, Simi, and Conejo Valleys in California.